rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 > [!WARNING]
 > Red Hat advises against using an existing system because the Satellite installer will affect the configuration of several components.

-> Red Hat does not support using the system for anything other than running Satellite Server.

 ### Supported Browsers

 Satellite supports recent versions of Firefox and Google Chrome browsers.